CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Method

 \subsection{The Cross-Modal General Language Model}

-As the previous self-supervised pretext tasks often target at mask prediction in the computer vision~\cite{simmim, mae}, our approach pursues a unification of auto-regressive generation and bidirectional context-aware mask prediction.
+While previous self-supervised pretext tasks often target at mask prediction in the computer vision~\cite{simmim, mae}, our approach pursues a unification of autoregressive generation and bidirectional context-aware mask prediction.

-In NLP, General Language Model (GLM)~\cite{du2021all} first proposes to change the direct mask prediction into blockwise auto-regressive generation.
-However, a part of its design is redundant for images.
-For instance, the sizes of the masked image patches are fixed, so that we do not require the capacity of filling blocks of indefinite length as in NLP.
-Moreover, GLM inserts a sentinel token for each mask region to predict its first token, which will greatly increase the sequence length and restrict the usage of 2D local attention.
+In NLP, the General Language Model (GLM)~\cite{du2021all} suggests changing the direct mask prediction into blockwise autoregressive generation.
+However, directly applying it to images would result in redundancy.
+For instance, the sizes of the masked image patches are fixed, thus we do not need the capacity of filling blocks of indefinite length as in NLP.
+Moreover, GLM inserts a sentinel token for each mask region to predict its first token, which greatly increases the sequence length thus restricts the usage of 2D local attention.

-Based on the analysis above, we present a more simple and general language model for both text and image data, Cross-modal general Language Model (CogLM).
-As shown in Figure~\ref{fig:coglm}, CogLM takes as input a concatenation of text and images tokenized by \emph{icetk}~\footnote{\url{http://github.com/THUDM/icetk}}, whose dictionary contains 20,000 image tokens and 130,000 text (both Chinese and English) tokens.
+Based on the analysis above, we present a simpler and more general language model for both text and image data---Cross-modal general Language Model (CogLM).
+As shown in Figure~\ref{fig:coglm}, CogLM takes as input a concatenation of text and images tokenized by \emph{icetk} \ifx\papermode\submission \else ~\footnote{\url{http://github.com/THUDM/icetk}} \fi (See \S~\ref{sec:train}), whose dictionary contains 20,000 image tokens and 130,000 text (both Chinese and English) tokens.
 Formally, let $\2t=[t_1, ..., t_{M}]$ be the text tokens and $\2{im}=[{im}_1,...,im_{N^2}]$ be the image tokens, where $M$ and $N^2$ are the lengths of text and image tokens respectively.

 The crucial step in CogLM is to sample $k$ \emph{mask regions} $R=\{[l_0, r_0], ..., [l_k, r_k]\}$ according to various strategies.
-In practice, the following two strategies are used: \begin{itemize} \item (Text-to-Image GPT.)
-The input sequence is $\2x=[\2t\ \texttt{[BOI]}\ $\2{im}$]$.
-We mask all the image tokens, which is similar to the pretraining task of CogView~\cite{ding2021cogview}. \item (A Combination of Mask Prediction and Image Captioning.)
-The input sequence is $\2x=[im_0\ ...\ $im_i\ ...\ im_j$\ ...\ im_{N^2}\ \texttt{[BOE/C]}\ $\2{t}$]$, where \texttt{[BOE],[BOC]} are seperators meaning begin-of-English and begin-of-Chinese used for the corresponding language. we mask random patches and the text tokens.
-In the ideal strategy, the two tasks should be separated but we combine them together for training efficiency. \end{itemize}
+In practice, the following two strategies are used: \begin{itemize} \item (Text-to-Image GPT) The input sequence is $\2x=[\2t\ \texttt{[BOI]}\ $\2{im}$]$.
+We mask all the image tokens, which is similar to the pretraining task of CogView~\cite{ding2021cogview}. \item (A Combination of Mask Prediction and Image Captioning) The input sequence is $\2x=[im_0\ ...\ $im_i\ ...\ im_j$\ ...\ im_{N^2}\ \texttt{[BOE/C]}\ $\2{t}$]$, where \texttt{[BOE],[BOC]} are separators meaning beginning-of-English and beginning-of-Chinese used for the corresponding language. we mask random patches and the text tokens.
+Ideally, the two tasks should be separated; but we combine them together for training efficiency. \end{itemize}